 Amazing Iceland Honeymoon Ideas

 Enjoy the Black Sand Beaches

-I would advise bringing some binocularsand a travel camera as there are often seals swimming in the lagoon (we saw five!).
-After you are done make sure to go across the street to Diamond Beach to hold an Icelandic ice cube!
-Or eat one like Cameron…
+I would advise bringing some compact binoculars and a travel camera as there are often seals swimming in the lagoon (we saw five!).
+Afterward, go across the street to Diamond Beach to hold an Icelandic ice cube!

 Tackle the Ice and Climb a Glacier